This video will show you how spray foam insulation can insulate buildings that have a complex design.

 Today we still rely on an old-timer, fiberglass batt insulation that's made from spun glass fibers.
 But if you're looking for a star player on the insulation team, a standout with qualities that other types of insulation can't touch, it's got to be spray foam.
 More specifically, we're talking about closed-cell polyurethane spray foam.

-As your local spray foam experts, Dr. Energy Saver (N.E.
-Illinois) can increase your comfort and decrease your energy bills with spray foam insulation in Wilmette, Lake Forest, Winnetka, Highland Park, Kennilworth, Deerfield, Lake Bluff, Barrington, Highwood, Fort Sheridan, and nearby.
+As your local spray foam experts, Dr. Energy Saver N.E.
+Illinois can increase your comfort and decrease your energy bills with spray foam insulation in Glenview, Buffalo Grove, Palatine, Highland Park, Kennilworth, Deerfield, Lake Bluff, Barrington, Highwood, Fort Sheridan, and nearby.
 We are your trusted spray insulation contractor in Illinois.

 R-value: Poly spray foam has a higher R-value per inch than any other commonly used insulation —R-6.2 or higher, depending on the formulation.